Department: MED-Medical Social Sciences Salary/Grade: NEX/9

 This position requires an enthusiastic and committed individual with a strong attention to detail and clear scientific thinking.
 The RA will conduct a variety of standardized assessments of assess toddlers and preschoolers as well as their parents, using standardized behavioral measures and EEG/ERP, and will also be responsible for coding of data, data entry, and study coordination and administrative tasks such as scheduling visits.
 The candidate will be joining a fast-paced and dynamic research program and will work with professionals from a range of disciplines.
 The ideal candidate will be eager to learn new assessment techniques and implement them with fidelity while maintaining a rapport with children and families.
 We are looking for an energetic, flexible, proactive, highly collaborative team player.
 There are opportunities to be involved in research presentations and publications once settled in the position, as well as for training in infant/toddler MRI data acquisition.
 This would be an ideal position for an individual considering future graduate study in areas such as psychology, communication disorders, neuroscience, or similar fields.

 Availability for at least two years is strongly preferred.
-Immediate start date preferred.
+Looking to hire for the Fall, or within the next few months.
 Applicants should describe their specific roles and responsibilities in previous research in their cover letter and/or resume.

 Recruits study participants.